Kama La Mackerel: Interdisciplinary Arts Practice

 While La Mackerel is most known for their debut poetry collection ZOM-FAM, their creative practice moves between dance, theatre, photography, sculpture, textiles, digital arts and video.
 La Mackerel is a self-taught artist and their practice emerges from a need to survive and find methods for navigating patriarchal colonial violence, and DIY grassroots cultural practices like zine-making, YouTube tutorials, open mic nights.
 Major projects include From Thick Skin to Femme Armour, Breaking the Promise of Tropical Emptiness, 'Race' is a Drag!, My Body is the Ocean, Bois d'Ébène.

 'RACE' IS A DRAG!
 (2012)

 Through a series of impromptu public performances, during the summer of 2012, La Mackerel produced 'Race' is a Drag! - a series of photographs that document the artist through their process of reclaiming public space.
 Most notable is the way the photographs capture the reactions of passersby whose gaze carries heterosexist and racist microaggressions trans women regularly experience.

 From Thick Skin to Femme Armour (2016)

-From Thick Skin to Femme Armour is a extended multidisciplinary research art project which honours trans women and femme of colour resistance and resilience.
+From Thick Skin to Femme Armour is an extended multidisciplinary research art project which honours trans women and femme of colour resistance and resilience.
 The project was toured in Europe in 2016 as a spoken word solo show.
 The project involves watercolours, textiles with text, photographs, video and a series of wearable objects.